 D. COACH'S ROLE IN ENGAGING WITH THE YOUNG PERSON'S SCHOOL/PROGRAM

 Within the first month of enrollment, the Coach should make a visit with the young person to their high school, GED program, or any other program he/she is enrolled in.
-If the young person is already enrolled in college, the Coach should visit the college with that young person (if possible).

 The purpose of the visit is to: